vbsw/freeglut/README.md

 Cgo needs another compiler to compile c files.
 On a 64 bit system a 64 bit compiler is needed.
 I tried it with the gcc.
 MinGW provides only 32 bit binaries.
 So go to <http://tdm-gcc.tdragon.net> to download 64 bit gcc binaries.
 Install it.

-Then download freeglut from <http://www.transmissionzero.co.uk/software/freeglut-devel/> and unpack it for example in
+Then download freeglut from <http://www.transmissionzero.co.uk/software/freeglut-devel/> and unpack it for example to

 	C:/Users/Alice/Downloads/freeglut